samtron1412/docs/misc/common-term.md

 bookworm, smart, math, physical, biology, library, glass, academic, book

-# Information science

-Information science is an interdisciplinary field primarily concerned with the analysis, collection, classification, manipulation, storage, retrieval, movement, dissemination, and protection of information.

-Practitioners study application and usage of knowledge in organizations along with the interaction between people, organizations and any existing information systems with the aim of creating, replacing, improving, or understanding information systems.

 # Fail-safe & Fail-secure

 - A fail-safe is a device or practice, that in the event of a specific